-As part of the City of Cupertino's annual budget process, staff gather and develop proposals for new Capital Improvement Program (CIP) projects.
-The City Council reviews these proposals and provides feedback.
-This process helps staff to refine and fully develop the annual CIP before presenting the proposal with the annual budget.
+As part of the City of Cupertino's annual budget process, staff gather and develop proposals for new Capital Improvement Programs (CIP) projects.
+The City Council and Commissions review these proposals, providing feedback.
+This process helps staff to refine and fully develop the annual CIP before presenting the proposal with the annual budget to City Council.